Africa Squeaks

-Africa Squeaks is a 1940 Warner Bros.
-Looney Tunes cartoon directed by Bob Clampett.
-The short was released on January 27, 1940, and stars Porky Pig.
+Africa Squeaks is a 1940 American animated comedy short film directed by Robert Clampett.
+The short was released on January 27, 1940.
+It is part of the Looney Tunes series and the 70th cartoon to feature Porky Pig.
 The cartoon is a parody of the movie Stanley and Livingstone starring Spencer Tracy and Cedric Hardwicke.
-The title parodies the 1930 documentary Africa Speaks!
+The title is a parody of the 1930 documentary Africa Speaks!